-At the Doug Adams Gallery, the GTU's Center for Arts, Religion, and Education (CARE) Gallery presents exhibitions that examine themes of religion and spirituality, broadly defined.
+At the Doug Adams Gallery, the GTU's Center for Arts & Religion (CARe) Gallery presents exhibitions that examine themes of religion and spirituality, broadly defined.
 Three exhibitions a year and related public programming offer opportunities for learning, reflection, and enjoyment for GTU students, and staff, as well as for the wider community.

 Justin Tannis, Managing Director of the Center for Lesbian & Gay Studies in Religion & Ministry at the Pacific School of Religion, will lead an examination of three HIV+ artists, Juan Gonzalez, Albert Winn, and David Wojnarowicz and the ways in which their work embodies the efforts to make the suffering of those impacted by HIV/AIDS visible.
 Doug Adams Gallery, 1798 Scenic Avenue, Berkeley, CA